What Is E-commerce? Types, Benefits, and More

 The future of e-commerce

 Growth in e-commerce is evident in the coming years.
-Revenue is expected to grow at a rate of 11.51% per year for a projected market volume of $1,563 billion by 2027 [5].
+Revenue is expected to grow at a compounded annual growth rate (CAGR) of 8.02 percent per year for a projected market volume of $5.89 trillion by 2029 [5].
 It shows no signs of stopping as our culture and landscape of acquiring goods and services shifts.

 These are the trends shaping the e-commerce landscape:

 • Automation: Supply chain and logistics are crucial for picking, packing, shipping, and sending items around the world.
-The use of CRM tools and robots to automate and speed up this process has been a game-changer and will continue to improve.
+The use of customer relationship management (CRM) tools and robots to automate and speed up this process has been a game-changer and will continue to improve.

 • Personalized customer experience: Machine learning is now being used to optimize the shopping experience, offering a more personalized approach.
 With so many options for clothing, furniture, and other goods, it can be increasingly difficult for customers to find the right product.
 Algorithms can help track buying history and preferences to suggest the right items for customers, while chatbots can help drive better customer service.